 Croatia Traveller has a dedicated page on How to Get to Hvar.

-As the pace picks up, BB’s is the place to people watch and their service is spot on.
 With it’s communist background, Croatia does not have a culture of customer service, but we noticed the change at BB’s as their service was first class.

 The Riva at Hvar Town.
 BB Club is second on the right.

 It became our morning ritual to watch the port come to life over a coffee/tea/juice and croissant.

 By night it is fun to watch the boats come home to roost on the Riva.
 The most we counted moored to the same bollard was twelve.
 The boats that span out across the harbour mouth are also tied back to one another for extra stability.